Get all the latest data for New Zealand?

 Which amenities increase rent the most in New Zealand?

-The top five amenities that increase rent the most in New Zealand are heat pumps (for heating and cooling), off-street parking, double glazing, modern ventilation systems, and in-unit laundry.
+The five amenities that usually increase rent the most in New Zealand are off-street parking, heat pumps, double glazing or strong insulation, pet-friendly terms, and outdoor space or secure storage.

 In our property pack covering the real estate market in New Zealand, we cover what are the best investments a landlord can make.